The Ultimate Guide to Mastering the Pet Care Meet & Greet

 Should You Charge for Meet & Greets?

-There are other options that are in-between charging and doing free Meet & Greets.
-Some pet sitters charge a fee but then credit that amount toward future services.
-Others don't charge for the Meet & Greet itself but charge a registration fee to clients who sign up with them.
-And some companies with staff offer clients a free Meet & Greet with the business owner with the option of paying an additional fee to meet with their primary sitter.
+Other options also exist between charging clients for a meet-and-greet and offering them as a complimentary service.
+Some pet care businesses charge a fee for the Meet & Greet but then credit that amount toward future services the client books.
+Others don’t charge for the Meet & Greet itself but instead charge a registration fee to clients who decide to sign up with them.
+Even still, some pet care companies with a team of staff members will offer a free Meet & Greet with the business owner with the option of paying an additional fee to meet with the primary sitter assigned to their visits.

 Dog sitting on sofa couch

-“Our policy is that …”
+• “Our policy is that …”

-“For health and safety reasons, we don’t…”
+• “For health and safety reasons, we don’t…”

-“I am not comfortable doing …”
+• “I am not comfortable doing …”

-“We don’t accept pets who display _____ behavior.”
+• “We don’t accept pets who display _____ behavior.”

 Now that you have the knowledge to master the Meet & Greet, it’s time to get out there and meet some pets!